World-class hoop dancer Nakotah LaRance dies

 “The hoop dance is a healing ceremony,” Steve LaRance said.
 “Just a super energy that comes out of performing gives people a whole other feeling about them, what they saw and even about themselves.”

-One of LaRance’s moves was to create a sphere with several hoops and toss it into the air, then step into the hoops as they came down and turn them into wings.
+One of Nakotah LaRance’s moves was to create a sphere with several hoops and toss it into the air, then step into the hoops as they came down and turn them into wings.

 “Nakotah was known for delivering fearless and thrilling performances,” said Dan Hagerty, director of strategic development and planning at the Heard Museum in Phoenix.
 “His risk-taking in the hoop arena resulted in unforgettable performances, and he will forever remain a fan favorite.”